histogrammar/histogrammar-scala/README.md

 ![Build status](https://travis-ci.org/histogrammar/histogrammar-scala.svg)

 The Scala implementation is verified against the Python implementation by running exactly the same tests on both.
-They agree numerically to one part in a trillion and exchange the same JSON.
+They agree numerically to one part in a trillion, with the same NaN/infinity handling, and exchange the same JSON.

 All primitives except `UntypedLabel` preserve type information in the Scala REPL, so you can extract values or tab-complete without casting.